Endogenous Coalition Formation in Policy Debates: Methods

+We created an event sequence containing 38,678,640 possible events (245 actors $\times$ 69 beliefs $\times$ 2 stances $\times$ 1144 unique event days) as rows in a rectangular dataset, defining the probability space with all possible combinations over the four event variables actors, beliefs, agreement, and time.
+In addition to the values of the four variables, we denoted as 1 which events occurred (``true events'') and as 0 which events did not occur (``null events''), forming the dependent variable.

+The time variable, which indicates the day the statement event was reported (and the corresponding null events that could have been reported), acts as a stratum or grouping variable to denote which events and null events belong together into a risk set of which events happened or could have happened on a day.

+We computed the three network statistics for bonding, bridging, and repulsion for every event and every null event given the prior event sequence, taking into account only the true events in the calculation of the statistics.
+The three temporally changing statistics were added to the dataset as columns.

-We include an interaction between each of the three main terms and a dummy variable indicating whether the focal actor $a$ is a government actor, such as a federal ministry or agency.
+We furthermore added a dummy variable indicating whether the respective actor is a government actor, such as a federal ministry or agency.
 We expect these actors to behave differently and act in a neutral way because they have an official mandate.
+To test for these differences in behavior between government actors and other actors, we included interaction effects between the government variable (``GOV'') and the three network statistics bonding, bridging, and repulsion in a separate model specification.

 The interaction should have a negative sign as policy belief learning should be less pronounced in government actors than in other types of actors.
-The main effect for this dummy variable should be positive because government actors are often in charge of issuing statements about policy making and should therefore have a relative high statement density.
+The main effect for this dummy variable should be positive because government actors are often in charge of issuing statements about policy making.
+Therefore, they should have a relative high statement density.

-Furthermore, a model term called \emph{inertia} controls for the repetition of statements by the same actor. \emph{Actor activity} serves a similar purpose as a random effect in cross-sectional analyses; it controls for the propensity of each actor to make statements in the debate. \emph{Belief concept popularity} controls for issue attention cycles, i.\,e., swings in the number of times a specific belief was recently stated.
-We control for a seasonal effect of the week day Monday.
-News usually accumulate over the weekend, so more activity can be expected on Mondays.

-Section~\ref{sec_conflictLines} of the SI Online contains specifications with additional control variables for the logistic model.
-We control for actor type homophily, which is the tendency of actors to agree with another actor on the stance of a policy belief if both actors are of the same type (e.\,g., both are trade unions or social interest groups).
-This operationalizes functional interdependencies as posited by \citet{zafonte1998shared}.
-We also control for expected conflict lines between trade unions/social interest groups on the one hand and liberal actors/employers' associations and financial market actors, such as banks and insurance companies, on the other hand.
-These heterophily model terms control for exogenously defined cleavage lines.
-The inclusion of both the homophily and heterophily terms does not change the substantive results.